 Lawn slides are a classic icon of summertime fun.
-These devices send children whipping at high speeds down slick sheets of plastic, almost like an instant waterslide for your yard.
-It’s a thrilling way to get a rush while staying cool in the heat, but lawn slides can also pose serious safety hazards.
+These devices send children whipping down slick sheets of plastic at high speeds, almost like an instant waterslide for your yard.
+It’s thrilling to get a rush while staying cool in the heat, but lawn slides can also pose serious safety hazards.
 If your family has one of these classic summertime toys boxed away in the garage, you may want to think twice before setting it up this season.
 As our Oklahoma City spinal cord injury lawyers investigate here, “Slip ‘N Slides” can create a major hazard for paralysis injuries, especially for teenagers and adults.

 CPSC: Inflatable Lawn Slip ‘N Slides Are Paralysis Risk for Teenagers and Adults